Achievable logoAchievable logo

 Growth, development, and maturation

-Growth, development, and maturation are terms used to describe changes occurring in the body throughout life.
+Growth, development, and maturation describe changes that occur in the body throughout life.

 • Growth refers to an increase in overall body size or a specific body part.